 *If you decide to potty train your child on the ‘big‘ toilet, make sure there is a little stool in the bathroom so your child can get on and off the toilet by themselves.
 I have found that by letting my little ones do most everything on their own, the more they WANT to try potty training because they feel like a big kid!

 *Get them used to training pants or Pampers Easy Ups!
-These are easy to pull up and down for little kids and also makes them feel like big kids because they are wearing big kid pants (or so they think!).
+These are easy to pull up and down for little kids and also make them feel like big kids because they are wearing big kid pants (or so they think!).

 Pull-ups help to support the transition from diapers to underwear for toddlers and make it easier on everyone.
 They have a more underwear-like appearance and feel to them while keeping messes off clothes.
-These are great for during the day, traveling or at night.
+These are great for during the day, traveling, or at night.
 Makes potty training much more enjoyable for everyone!

 Some Helpful Potty Training Tips by L. Jana, MD: